awbuana/sleepsocial/DOCUMENTATION/FEATURE.md

 I want to be able to clock in (go to bed) and clock out (wake up), so I can track my sleep times.

-**Assumptions**
+## Assumptions

 1. User can clock in anytime, not only in the night
 2. User must complete previous clock in first, before making any other clock in
-3. User can clock in many times as long as it doesn't overlapped with other clock in
+3. User can clock in **many times and whenever** they want as long as it doesn't overlapped with existing clock in
 4. Leaderboard doesn't show on-going clock in

 ### Scenario: Successful Clock In for Going to Bed